A LLP and a company have in common that they both have rights and liabilities that are distinct from its partners, respectively, shareholders.

 The Belize LLC only has to keep minimal information on public record, namely the Articles of Organisation.
 The articles of organisation should state (a) the name of the limited liability company; (b) the name, address and signature of the registered agent; (c) the name and address of the person who signed the articles of organisation.

-The Operating Agreement may optionally be registered, there is no requirement to file annual accounts.
 In EU countries, bank accounts can be frozen easily without having to present any upfront evidence.
 When the proposed European Account Preservation Order is adopted it will allow a creditor to freeze funds held in any EU bank account held by a debtor.

 At present, creditors are reliant on taking steps in the jurisdiction where the accounts are domiciled such as obtaining domestic freezing orders.
 Belize LLC ‘s are an ideal vehicle for those resident in more litigious societies to protect their assets at a very reasonable expense.
 Furthermore, since LLC’s are normally tax transparent no tax issues arise; the funds and income of the Belize LLC will remain reportable in the country of residence of the member.